 Translating University Research Through Startups to the Real World

-Abstract: Not only is surgeon-engineer teamwork the key to great new ideas in medicine, but it can also be equally valuable in translating university discoveries into real real-world products with the potential to help physicians save lives.
-This talk will describe how a surgeon (Herrell) and an engineer (Webster) created a new endoscopic surgical robot from napkin sketch to university research program, to startup company, all the way to producing a commercial surgical robot slated for first-in-human studies in less than a year.
-In particular, the talk will share experiences and insights on how startups can resonate with and complement the work we already do as faculty members, and how interdisciplinary collaboration has been the key for us in making our startup, Virtuoso Surgical, work.
-We will also discuss some creative funding approaches that have accelerated our startup, as well as how ongoing university research is benefitting the startup, and vice versa.
+Abstract: Being an entrepreneur and a faculty member simultaneously can sometimes be the best way to translate the discoveries we make at universities into real real-world products that impact patient care.
+This talk will describe experiences over the past 20 years on the progression from napkin sketch, to university research program, to startup company, all the way to ultimately producing a surgical robot capable of use in a real-world operating room.
+In particular, the talk will share experiences and insights on how intellectual property and startups can resonate with and complement the work we already do as faculty members, and how interdisciplinary collaboration is the key to making a startup work.
+It will also cover creative funding approaches can accelerate a startup, and how ongoing university research can benefit the startup, and vice versa.

 Biography: Dr. Webster received his Ph.D. from Johns Hopkins University 2007, and then joined the faculty at Vanderbilt University.
 He directs the Medical Engineering and Discovery Laboratory, and co-founded the Vanderbilt Institute for Surgery and Engineering, which brings together physicians and engineers to solve challenging clinical problems.
 He is a founder and President of Virtuoso Surgical, Inc. and EndoTheia, Inc. which are commercializing technologies invented in his laboratory.
 Prof. Webster's research interests include surgical robotics and image-guided surgery.
 He is a recipient of the IEEE Robotics and Automation Society Early Career Award, the National Science Foundation CAREER award, the Robotics Science and Systems Early Career Spotlight Award, IEEE Volz award, and the award for Excellence in Teaching from Vanderbilt University.
 He holds appointments in Electrical Engineering, Otolaryngology, Neurological Surgery, Urologic Surgery, and Medicine at Vanderbilt.